 I took a taxi to meet up with my group.
 After I arrived (I was the last one), we took this picture:

 My group of JAMMers.
 The Rabbi is crouching in the center holding his daughter, and his wife is standing the furthest camera-left.
-I’m standing in the back, the one with the grey shirt and fro-y hair.
+I’m center-left in the back, the one with my head cocked and fro-y hair.